regulondbunam/regulondb-docs/00_about_policies/helpdesk-protocol.md

 - If the message contains a **scientific or curation-related query**:
   - It is assigned to **one of the curators**.
 - If it is a **technical issue** (site error, functionality, visualization, API, etc.):
-  - The software project lead assesses the likely cause.
+  - The software project leader assesses the likely cause.
   - The issue is redirected to the appropriate developer or handled internally.

 ### 4.3 User response